zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 For the initialisation phases of both the Offline learner and REMIND, we used the `Adam` optimiser <d-cite key="kingma_adam_2017"></d-cite>.

 * **Offline Learner:** The model was trained for 65 epochs.
 To determine the best performance, we selected the checkpoint with the highest accuracy on the test set.
 We noted that Lee et al. <d-cite key="lee_learning_2024"></d-cite> recorded accuracy when the test *loss* was lowest; however, in our preliminary experiments, we found that the lowest loss did not necessarily yield the highest accuracy.
 * **REMIND:** The encoder serves as the frozen layer, while the 2-layer MLP acts as the plastic layers.
 During the initialisation phase, the model was trained for 100 epochs, and we saved the parameters that achieved the best accuracy on the subset's test set.
 During the CL stage, we optimised REMIND's plastic layers using SGD with momentum and weight decay.
-We did not use augmentation during replay (i.e., the quantised tensors from the replay buffer were not modified).
-The arguments for the PQ model were: `codebook_size = 128` (number of centroids) and `num_codebooks = 32` (number of subvectors).
-We set the replay buffer to hold a maximum of 7,000 compressed samples.
+We did not use augmentation during replay; the quantized tensors from the replay buffer were used without modification, unlike in the original work.
+We configured the PQ model with a codebook size of 128 centroids and 32 subvectors.
+The replay buffer was set to hold a maximum of 7,000 compressed samples.

 #### Meta-Continual Learners
 Both OML and GeMCL were trained for 20,000 outer-loop steps, using the `Adam` optimiser for the encoder updates.